Kent Smith: Guest appearances

 He played Governor Winston Brubaker in The Wild Wild West S3 E12 "The Night of the Legion of Death" which aired 11/22/1967.
 He appeared in the musical remake of Lost Horizon (1972), and the television movie Probe (1972), that would become the pilot for the TV series Search.

-Personal life
+Personal life and death

 Smith was married to actress Betty Gillette from 1937 until their divorce in 1954 and to actress Edith Atwater from 1962 until his death from congestive heart failure in Woodland Hills, California at the age of 78.
 He was survived by his wife and daughter.

 In 1961, Smith said: "I'm capricious when there's a national election.
 My background's Republican, but whenever I'm planted in a city long enough to vote on the local level, I find I'm against whoever is in office."